 Danger Close is a brutal recreation of the battle that took place on August the 18th 1966 in Vietnam.
 The Long Tan engagement is widely regarded as one of the finest military actions in the face of overwhelming odds of the whole Vietnam War.
 While there have been many movies about the conflict, very few have focused on the Australian contribution.

 It's fair to say that Danger Close didn't have a huge production budget.
 However, director Kriv Stenders and co-writer Stuart Beattie do a fantastic job regardless.
 The innovative camera work results in an immersive experience for the audience.
 The director previously worked on Red Dog, which is another movie based on a true story.

 Many of Australia's finest young acting talent is on show in this film.
 Fronting up the cast is Travis Fimmel.
 Yes, you heard me, the one and only Ragnar Lothbrok from Amazon Hit Show ‘Vikings'.
 Fimmel is outstanding as Major Harry Smith.

-But, rest assured, it's not just Fimmel who is shining in this impressive procession of Aussie stars.
-Well established names like Richard Roxburgh and Anthony Hayes give powerful performances as the senior Officers Brigadier David Jackson and Lieutenant Colonel Colin Townsend.
-Lasarus Ratuere, Sean Lynch, Stephen Peacocke, and Nicholas Hamilton are some of the other strong performances.
-But the other two standouts come from Luke Bracey and Daniel Webber who both get a little more attention from the camera and do incredibly well.
+However, it's not just Fimmel who shines in this movie.
+Well established names like Richard Roxburgh and Anthony Hayes also give powerful performances as the senior Officers Brigadier David Jackson and Lieutenant Colonel Colin Townsend.